 If you’re in collections or your corporation is a C-Corp, this process may need to be duplicated.
 Also, until the FTB determines your net profit, it will be unable to calculate the total cost of your penalties and interest charges.

 However, once this step is complete, I’ll be able to finalize your tax returns.
 This will be charged at a flat rate that will depend on how many tax returns are needed.

 Common Issues In Reinstating a Suspended Californian Corporation

 Your corporation’s name is now being used by another person or corporation.
 While suspended, another corporation has formed and is using your entity’s name.

 The effort and time needed to fully revive a suspended corporation.
 If not handled correctly, this can take months.
 Our expert team can typically get your corporation revived in just 5 work days – if not sooner.

 How Much Will It Cost in Total to Revive a Suspended Corporation?

 For just $500, we can determine what’s required and draw up the necessary paperwork to get your suspended corporation fully reinstated in 2 business days.

 However, please note, full reviving your California corporation may vary in cost as it depends on how many tax returns are needed.
-State tax returns typically cost $125-$250 each.
-Then to have your suspended California corporation fully reinstated usually costs about $2,500 - $4,000 and takes another 1 or 2 work days.
+State tax returns typically start at $250 each.
+Then to have your suspended California corporation fully reinstated usually costs about $2,500 - $5,000 and takes another 1 to 3 work days.